 Ritual of Physicality: This says as you care for your body, so you care for your mind.
-Please take some time everyday to nourish your body with physical exercise.
-It could be weight training, aerobic training or yoga or simple walk around the park.
+Please take some time every day to nourish your body with physical exercise.
+It could be weight training, aerobic training or yoga or a simple walk around the park.
 Choose whichever is comfortable for you, but persist.
 At least 5 hours a week is suggested.

 Ritual of Live Nourishment: Eat live foods.
 Foods that are not dead.
 He suggests vegetarian foods like fresh fruits, vegetables, grains etc. It may not be possible for everyone, but we could add few fruits or salads with each meal.
 I am finding it very difficult to eat vegetarian food but started eating fruits after lunch.
 Did not see much improvement, but I could feel hungry before dinner.
 Otherwise, I will be full all the time.

 Ritual of Abundant Knowledge: This centers on the whole notion of lifelong learning and expanding your knowledge base for the benefit of yourself and those around you.
 Read at least 30 minutes a day.
 It will do wonders in your life.
 I know this very well.
 I read about an hour a day.
-Solutions to almost every problem is already in print.
+Solutions to almost every problem are already in print.
 Just grab a good book and start reading.